How End-to-End Encryption Works in WebRTC Video Calls

 Quick summary: End-to-end encryption (E2EE) in WebRTC ensures that only the intended participants can access video, audio, and text data during a call – not the platform provider, not the server, and not any intermediary.
 It works by encrypting data on the sender's device and decrypting it only on the recipient's device.
 For multiparty calls routed through an SFU (Selective Forwarding Unit), technologies like Insertable Streams and SFrame make true E2EE possible without the server ever seeing unencrypted content.

-As developers of software solutions, it's important to integrate secure and reliable video conferencing into your applications.
-Whether you're building an event platform or telehealth service, protecting users' privacy and ensuring secure communication should be a core requirement.
+As a developer of software solutions, it's important to integrate secure and reliable video conferencing into your applications.
+Whether you're building an event platform or a telehealth service, protecting users' privacy and ensuring secure communication should be a core requirement.
 This guide walks you through end-to-end encryption in WebRTC video conferencing – how it works, how it differs from other encryption methods, and how to implement it.

 By understanding the advantages of E2EE, you'll be better equipped to choose and implement secure video conferencing for your clients and users.

-- How does end-to-end encryption for conference calls work in WebRTC
+7. How E2EE works for conference calls in WebRTC

 What is end-to-end encryption?

-This type of encryption provides a high level of security, as even if the message is intercepted or hacked, it will be unreadable to anyone who does not have the decryption key.
+This type of encryption provides a high level of security, because even if the message is intercepted, it will be unreadable to anyone who does not have the decryption key.
 End-to-end encryption is increasingly being adopted by conferencing service providers as a way to protect sensitive information and ensure user privacy.

 How does end-to-end encryption (E2EE) work?

-End-to-end encryption is a method of communication that ensures the privacy and security of data exchanged between parties.
+End-to-end encryption ensures the privacy and security of data exchanged between parties.
 Here's how it works, step by step:

 Key generation